-The Company is authorized to issue 60,000,000 common shares with a par value of \$0.0001 per share, of which 7,000,000 shares are designated as "Class A common stock."
-As of December 31, 2019, there were 7,000,000 shares of Class A common stock issued and outstanding to Fortress.
-Dividends are to be distributed pro-rata to the Class A and common stock-holders.
+As of December 31, 2020 and 2019, there were7,000,000 shares of Class A common stock issued and outstanding to Fortress.
+Dividends are to be distributed pro-rata to the Class A and common stockholders.
 The holders of common stock are entitled to one vote per share of common stock held.
-The Class A common stock-holders are entitled to a number of votes per share equal to 1.1 times a fraction, the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock.
+The Class A common stockholders are entitled to a number of votes per share equal to 1.1 times a fraction, the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock.
 Accordingly, the holder of shares of Class A common stock will be able to control or significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 Each share of Class A common stock is convertible, at the option of the holder thereof, into one (1) fully paid and non-assessable share of common stock subject to adjustment for stock splits and combinations.

-In November 2017, the Company filed a shelf registration statement (No. 333-221493) on Form S-3 (the "S-3"), which was declared effective in December 2017.
-Under the S-3, the Company may sell up to a total of \$100 million of its securities.
-In connection with the S-3, the Company entered into an ATM with Cantor Fitzgerald & Co., Ladenburg Thalmann & Co.
+In November 2017, the Company filed a shelf registration statement on Form S-3 (the "2017 S-3"), which was declared effective in December 2017.
+Under the 2017 S-3, the Company may sell up to a total of \$100 million of its securities.
+In connection with the 2017 S-3, the Company entered into an ATM (the "2017 ATM") with Cantor Fitzgerald & Co., Ladenburg Thalmann & Co.
 Inc. and H.C.
 Wainwright & Co., LLC (each an "Agent" and collectively, the "Agents"), relating to the sale of shares of common stock.
 Under the ATM, the Company pays the Agents a commission rate of up to 3.0% of the gross proceeds from the sale of any shares of common stock.